Hyperbolic actions and 2nd bounded cohomology of subgroups of $\text{Out}(F_n)$. Part I: Infinite lamination subgroups: Reducing Theorem A to Theorem C and the WWPD Construction Theorem

 In the second case $G$ is obtained from $G_r$ by attaching a ``sewing needle'', consisting of a vertex $v$ disjoint from $G_r$, an arc $\alpha$ with both endpoints identified to $v$, and another arc $\alpha'$ with one endpoint identified to $v$ and opposite endpoint identified to a vertex on $G_r$.
 Let $f_1 \from G_1 \to G_1$ be the topological representative obtained from $f \from G \to G$ by first collapsing $\alpha'$ to a point to get $G_1$ and then tightening the induced map on $\alpha$.
 The analysis of the first case now applies to this map $f_1$, reaching the same contradiction.

 We prove~\pref{FactAnaFullIrr}.
 For item~(i), the free factor system $\F_\supp(\Lambda^\pm_\phi;\F)$ equals $\{[F_n]\}$ because it contains $\F$ and is $\phi$-invariant, and $\phi$ is fully irreducible rel~$\F$.
 It also follows that $H_s$ is the top stratum.
-For uniqueness of $\Lambda^\pm_\phi$, if $\phi$ had a different lamination pair not supported by $\F$ then there would exist a $\phi$-invariant free factor system strictly between $\F$ and $\{[F_n]\}$ (by \cite[Fact 1.55]{\SubgroupsOneTag}), contradicting that $\phi$ is fully irreducible rel~$\F$.
-The further conclusions of~\pref{FactAnaFullIrr} then follow from \cite[Definition 1.2, ``Remark: The case of a top stratum'']{\SubgroupsThreeTag}. \end{proof}
+For uniqueness of $\Lambda^\pm_\phi$, if $\phi$ had a different lamination pair not supported by $\F$ then there would exist a $\phi$-invariant free factor system strictly between $\F$ and $\{[F_n]\}$ (by Fact 1.55 of \SubgroupsOne), contradicting that $\phi$ is fully irreducible rel~$\F$.
+The further conclusions of~\pref{FactAnaFullIrr} then follow from Definition 1.2, ``Remark: The case of a top stratum'', in \SubgroupsThree. \end{proof}